 Freezing And Storing Instructions

-Store any leftover casserole in the fridge for up to 2-3 days.
-For best flavor consume right away or the next day.
+- Store any leftover casserole in the fridge for up to 2-3 days.
+For the best flavor consume right away or the next day.
 Reheat in the oven at the same temperature.

-To make ahead, you can add all squash, apples and cranberries into casserole dish but don’t add the rest ingredients.
+- To make ahead, you can add all squash, apples and cranberries into the casserole dish but don’t add the rest ingredients.

-Store in the fridge for 24 hours.
-On the day of making add all the rest of ingredients and follow the recipe instructions for baking.
+- Store in the fridge for 24 hours.
+On the day of making add all the rest of the ingredients and follow the recipe instructions for baking.

 Can you freeze butternut squash casserole?